jessdaubner/interview-attendance-prediction/README.md

 cd predictor
 jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
 ```
-3. Follow the prompt (`To access the notebook, open this file in a browser:...`) and copy the URL into a browser tab.
+3. Follow the instructions beneath the prompt (_To access the notebook, open this file in a browser:..._) and copy the URL into a browser tab.

 ### Development
 To make development faster, volume mount the `app` directory over the one in the container: